 Polar Ice vodka is among the top selling vodka brands in Canada.
-Retail volume decreased 2% and 1% respectively for the three and six month periods ended December 31, 2016 when compared to the same period last year primarily due to the deteriorating economy in Alberta.
+Retail volume increased 2% for the three-month period ended March 31, 2017.
+For the nine months ended March 31, 2017, retail volume declined 1% when compared to the same period last year primarily due to deteriorating economic conditions and aggressive competitive retail activity.

-The overall vodka category in Canada grew 1% in retail volumes when compared to the same three and six month periods last year, with positive performance driven by the premium segment of the category.
+The overall vodka category in Canada grew 1% in retail volumes when compared to the same three and nine month periods last year, with positive performance driven by the premium segment of the category.

 The focus of advertising and promotion investment continues to be on driving overall brand awareness and trial of the more premium Polar Ice 90 North with innovative value added promotions, tastings and loyalty rewards programs.
-As well, we continued digital media to promote Polar Ice 90 North, driving consumers to online (polarice.ca) and social media channels.
+During the quarter, we launched a limited edition "Bearless" bottle, in partnership with Polar Bears International, to increase attention to melting sea ice and the plight of polar bears.
+This initiative was supported through online and social media channels.